 Does it matter?
-Assessing the performance effects of changes in leadership and management structures in Nordic Higher Education
+Assessing the performance effects of changes in leadership and management structures in Nordic Higher Education (completed)

 The project's primary objective is to undertake a thorough (qualitative and quantitative) comparative investigation on the relationship between changes in the formal leadership and managerial structures of public universities across the Nordic countries and performance shifts in the realms of teaching/learning and research.
 The project is owned by University of Agder, with members from ExCID as collaboration partners

 The primary objective of the project is to analyse how learning outcomes are understood, interpreted and practiced in varying higher education contexts, most notably across different fields of science and types of higher education institutions, and to clarify to what extent, and under what conditions, learning outcomes result in changes in administrative arrangements, or in teaching and learning activities.

 The secondary objective of the project is to use these insights to contribute to the development of more sophisticated, contextualised and valid performance indicators, which convincingly reflect higher education learning outcomes.